Open Source Software Definition explained, Advantages, types, examples and Free Download

 and improve their programming skills.

-Non-programmers are not left behind as a community of users can also be formed as a result of the open software.
+Non-programmers are not left behind as a build-in community of users can also be formed as a result of the open software.
 Here users can share their opinions and feedback from using the software.
 It is in these communities that bugs, glitches, and troubleshooting challenges can also be resolved.

 #2: Advanced Knowledge and Training: